coreychandler/calculator/README.md

-A simple web-based calculator with keyboard support
+A simple web-based calculator with keyboard support.
+Logic could be cleaned up and needs key input support, will work on this next